Ai Group research has found that one out of five businesses do not have a system of measuring and reporting their employee absence.

 The information collected can be used to flag trigger points or the need to investigate attendance patterns further.
 This information can allow an organisation to take appropriate action to address and improve the situation.

 It can also help to identify and deal with different types of absence appropriately.
-For example, the management of an employee on long-term sick leave would be different to that of one who has a drug or alcohol problem, and different again to an employee who regularly calls in sick on Fridays.
+For example, the management of an employee on long-term sick leave would be different to that of one who has a drug or alcohol problem, and different again to an employee who often calls in sick the day after a public holiday.

 Finally, by calculating an absenteeism rate (for example, as a percentage or days of lost time) an organisation knows exactly how much personal leave is being taken by their employees and allows them to also being to properly benchmark their results.